 The problem with many pro-biotics that are available on the market is that while they may help someone with leaky gut, they simply don’t work for SIBO or a person with a dairy intolerance.

-As we discussed in the last video, some people who start off taking probiotics have uncomfortable reactions- they have more pain, more bloating, more constipation, more diarrhea etc
+As we discussed in the last video, some people who start off taking probiotics have uncomfortable reactions- they have more pain, more bloating, more constipation, more diarrhea, etc Im going to share with you what you should try to overcome this.

 You May Have Been Told To Eat Fermented Foods, Kombucha and Bone Broth- But These Are High in Histamines and May Make a Person with SIBO Worse

-I find many people with SIBO also suffering with histamine intolerance– So if you are a person who was drinking lots of bone broth and eating fermented foods and unknowing taking histamine releasing pro-biotics and you feel worse- this may be why.
-Bone Broth and Fermented foods contain high amounts of Histamine- while this may be good for a leaky gut- They are not good for SIBO sufferers.
+I find many people with SIBO also suffering with histamine intolerance– So if you are a person who was drinking lots of bone broth and eating lots of fermented foods and unknowing taking histamine releasing pro-biotics and you feel worse- this may be why.

 You want to start journaling the kinds of probiotics that you have taken and if you experienced a reaction.